doj/dracopy/README.md

 -----
 the following features or bugs should be fixed:
 - use 'n' 'p' to go to next/prev page in window
-- copy some more features from 10.e
+- copy some more features from 1.0e
   + better dir handling (vice)
   + make image 'i'
+  + directory sort
+  + copy seq and rel
 - change device num 'pound'
 - send DOS command '@'
 - copy on same device with C0 DOS command 'a'